Biomedical Informatics, PhD

 Doctoral Program Supervisory Committee

 The supervisory committee shall be established before a doctoral student begins the last 45 credit hours of their program of study.
-This committee will have responsibility for planning and supervision of the student's doctoral program in coordination with the BMI graduate program committee, including the development of the comprehensive exam, defense of the doctoral dissertation proposal, the approval of the completed dissertation, and the final oral examination.
-Review the BMI Doctoral Handbook for more information on requirements for selecting the supervisory committee members.
-The student’s dissertation advisor will nominate the individual to serve on the supervisory committee in consultation with the student.
-The responsibilities, procedures, and actions of the supervisory committee are regulated by the rules and bylaws of the Graduate College as established in the UNO Graduate catalog.
+This committee will have responsibility for planning and supervision of the student's doctoral program in coordination with the BMI graduate program committee.
+This includes developing comprehensive exam, defending the the doctoral dissertation proposal, approving the completed dissertation, and conducting the final oral examination.
+Students should review the BMI Doctoral Handbook for more information on requirements for selecting the supervisory committee members.

 Academic Requirements